 Out of the blue, Google Alerts notified me of a video online that featured me.
 When I clicked on the link, it took me to C-SPAN’s BookTV archives.
 Back in 2007, the launch exhibit of The Wordsmiths Project was displayed at the entrance to Book Expo in NYC’s Javits Center.
 The Wordsmiths Project (which predated my American Hands by a couple of years) featured my interpretative portraits of people behind the scenes in book publishing, such as editors, agents, reviewers, publishers, etc. I dedicated it to raising funds and awareness for ASJA’s Writers Emergency Assistance Fund.

-I had a fabulous time with the project, spending time with fascinating people, getting to know them, and then creating photo images designed to capture not only their appearance, but who they are, and how they relate to books.
+I had a fabulous time doing The Wordsmiths Project, spending time with fascinating people, getting to know them, and then creating photo images designed to capture not only their appearance, but who they are, and how they relate to books.
+Below is the BookTV recording.
 Though the video quality and color aren’t great, I hope you enjoy viewing it as much as I did being interviewed for it.

 During the blog tour for The Winter Boy, Sally appeared on numerous websites, answering questions about her writing, her characters, what inspires her, and so forth.
 For each interview, she gave fresh, new responses that provide interesting insights into how she works and thinks.